VirusTotal/yara/docs/writingrules.rst

 Modules often leave variables in an undefined state, for example when the variable doesn't make sense in the current context (think of ``pe.entry_point`` while scanning a non-PE file).
-YARA handles undefined values in way that allows the rule to keep its meaningfulness.
+YARA handles undefined values in a way that allows the rule to keep its meaningfulness.
 Take a look at this rule:

 .. code-block:: yara